Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 No guidance is provided on when to use this tool versus alternatives.
-The description simply states what it does, without any context on prerequisites, scenarios, or comparison to other cache-related tools (none exist in siblings).
+There is no mention of prerequisites, context, or when not to use it.
+The description simply states what the tool does without any contextual usage advice.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.